Severe Weather and Natural Disasters

 - Land Lab: Restrooms

-- Campus Housing: Evacuate from Campus Housing if possible and proceed to the 1st floor of the Academic Building, Lecture Recital Hall.
+- Campus Housing: Evacuate from Campus Housing if possible and seek shelter on the 1st floor of the Academic Building.
 Use rear lower level entrance or front main entrance of the Technology Center.

-- Move to the lower level of Dogwood and Arbor Hall if you can; if you cannot, seek shelter in interior hallways, rooms, and restrooms without windows or glass
+- Move to the lower level of the Student Center, Dogwood Hall, or Arbor Hall.
+If you cannot, seek shelter in interior hallways, rooms, and restrooms without windows or glass

-- If indoors, seek refuge under a piece of heavy furniture or in a stairwell or doorway (beware of the door swinging back and forth).
+- Take cover under a piece of heavy furniture or in a stairwell or doorway (beware of the door swinging back and forth).
 If that is not possible, position yourself against an interior wall, protecting your head and neck with your arms.
 Keep away from appliances, windows, and heavy hanging objects.
 After the shaking has stopped, follow evacuation procedures.

 - If outdoors, move to a clear area away from trees, signs, buildings, and utility poles.